Microsoft Power BI Premium capacity resource management and optimization

 Queries from reports

-Report queries consume CPU resources of your capacity.
-If your report has some queries that are inefficient or if you have many concurrent users, it can consume a lot of CPU resources and your existing capacity may not be sufficient to handle the load.
+Report queries consume CPU resources in your capacity.
+Reports with inefficient queries, or many concurrent users, can consume a lot of CPU resources.
+Your existing capacity may not be sufficient to handle the load.

 Refresh parallelization policy

-Memory is not the only resource that can constrain refreshing of datasets.
+Memory is not the only resource that can constrain dataset refresh.
 The number of v-cores on a server can also be a factor.
-Since each refresh operation requires a certain number of v-cores, there is a limit as to how many refreshes can run in parallel.
+Because each refresh operation requires a certain number of v-cores, there is a limit as to how many refreshes can run in parallel.
 The limit per SKU is detailed in the following table.
-Additional refreshes that go beyond these limits will be queued.
+Additional refreshes that go beyond these limits are queued.

 |SKU||Backend V-Cores||Model refresh parallelism|

-If your refreshes are getting delayed, check the number of parallel refreshes supported by your capacity.
+If your refreshes are delayed, check the number of parallel refreshes supported by your capacity.

-Twenty scheduled refreshes submitted all at the same time – Power BI attempts to start the first x refreshes at the same time.
+Twenty scheduled refreshes submitted all at the same time.
+Power BI attempts to start the first x refreshes at the same time.
 The value for x is determined by the refresh parallelization policy for that SKU.
 If Power BI is unable to obtain enough memory by evicting inactive datasets (datasets not used recently), not all x refreshes will start at the same time.
-Any refresh that is unable to start, is queued until it can start.
+Any refresh that cannot start is queued until it can start.

-Large number of datasets being queried while several datasets are being refreshed – If enough memory is not available, Power BI attempts to stop active refreshes to give priority to interactive queries.
-This will decrease the refresh performance.
+Large number of datasets being queried while several datasets are being refreshed.
+If enough memory is not available, Power BI attempts to stop active refreshes to give priority to interactive queries.
+This decreases the refresh performance.

-Dataset requires too much memory to be refreshed on current capacity size – Refresh will fail.
+Dataset requires too much memory to be refreshed on current capacity size.
+Refresh fails.
 No attempts are made to obtain more memory by eviction.

 Troubleshooting and testing

 If reports are slow or unresponsive, start by testing for just one user on your report.
 Then start increasing the concurrent user load to find the limit.
-In many cases, tuning your DAX (report queries) can drastically change the performance of your reports (and increase the number of concurrent users supported by your capacity.
+In many cases, tuning your DAX queries can dramatically change the performance of your reports.
+Query tuning also increases the number of concurrent users supported by your capacity.
 Monitor your capacity to identify potential performance issues.

-In some cases, opening a PBIX file of the model on your computer and checking memory and CPU consumption tells a lot about the issue.
+In some cases, opening a Power BI Desktop (.pbix) file of the model on your computer and checking memory and CPU consumption tells a lot about the issue.
 This doesn't help for very large models, but for some smaller models, try opening, refreshing, and querying the model from your computer.
 Check the model size, memory, and CPU consumed when you open the model.
 Try refreshing and querying.
-Use task manager to check CPU and Memory consumption for the local PBIX file).
+Use task manager to check CPU and memory consumption for the local file.
 Sometimes, those metrics on your computer itself can tell that lower premium capacity like P1/ P2 may not work for your solution.